 In case you want to use some online payment method that Ecwid is currently not integrated with, it might be possible to add this method as a custom solution with the help of Ecwid's API.
 You can do it yourself (if you have coding skills), hire a developer, or you can contact our Customization Team to request development on a paid basis.

 If only part of your products is sold internationally, then you can assign particular payment options to particular shipping options.
 This way, some payment methods will be available only to your foreign customers.
 Just go to the page of this payment method in your store admin, scroll down to the Payment method availability based on shipping choice section and select the shipping method that you use to ship abroad from the list.
-Limiting payments to shipping methods is available both for online and offline payment methods.
+Limiting payments to shipping methods is available both for online and manual payment methods.

 📖 Further reading: